dbascode/dbascode/README.md

 - Liquibase requires to describe migrations manually.
 You just move conventional old-style SQL migrations
 to another syntax (XML or Yaml).
 It doesn't solve any problems mentioned above.
 - Flyway operates with SQL migrations.
-The same, it does some automation, but still doesn't work for our goals.
+The same, it does some automation but still doesn't work for our goals.

 ### Why not an ORM with migrations?